skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

 OPTIONS
 =======
+--7ffd `N`
+  Add 128K RAM banks to the TAP file and write `N` to port 0x7ffd after they've loaded.

 -b, --begin `BEGIN`
   Begin conversion at this address.
 The default begin address is the origin address (`ORG`) for a binary file, or 16384 for a snapshot. `BEGIN` must be a